 History of the Seat

-Merriam has been nominated to a vacancy on the U.S. District Court for the District of Connecticut that opened with Judge Janet Hall’s move to senior status on January 21, 2021.
+Russell has been nominated to a vacancy on the U.S. District Court for the District of Connecticut opened by Judge Sarah Merriam’s elevation to the U.S. Court of Appeals for the Second Circuit on September 28, 2022.

 Legal Career